ludlovian/decimal/README.md

 can create one from a primitive number, or a string representation, or a tuple of `[digits, exponent]`.

-This is limited to exponents between 0 and 12 inclusive.
-I suppose it could be extended, but who needs more than that?
+This is limited to exponents between 0 and 12 inclusive, error checking is minimal and we do not cope with very large or very small numbers.

+But by the time my finances are either that large or that small, I'll have other problems.

 ### .number => number